-- 610 not been reached, or has not been maintained sufficiently long to exhume reset thermochronometers within the inner wedge (e.g., Willet and Brandon, 2002; Konstantinovskaia and Malavieille, 2005).
-In a theoretical view of orogenic wedges, the accretion of nappes should decelerate over time, i.e., accretion and frontal-thrust propagation should occur with a longer period of quiescence between events as the wedge grows (Naylor and Sinclair, - that the accretion-exhumation phases are shorter in the period between 22-18 Ma when the main nappes (Burkut, Dukla, Krosno and Skyba) were accreted and started to be exhumed for some (see 6.2.).
-The geodynamic context of this orogen may explain the observed discrepancy.
+- 610 modelling studies of orogenic wedges (Barr and Dahlen, 1990; Batt et al., 2001; Willett and Brandon, 2002).
+The increasing thermochronometer ages toward the innermost Magura nappe may indicate that the latter acted as a relatively stable backstop (e.g., Brandon et al., 1998) or that the Ukraine Carpathians constituted an "immature" wedge, where steady state either has not been reached, or has not been maintained sufficiently long to exhume reset thermochronometers within the inner wedge (e.g., Willet and Brandon, 2002; Konstantinovskaia and Malavieille, 2005). - 515 In a theoretical view of orogenic wedges, the accretion of nappes should decelerate over time, i.e., accretion and frontal-thrust propagation should occur with a longer period of quiescence between events as the wedge grows (Naylor and Sinclair, 2007).
+This does not correspond to our model results.
+We can-infer from what we see in our time-depth diagrams (Fig. 11); that the accretion-exhumation phases are shorter in the period between 22-18 Ma when the main nappes (Burkut, Dukla, Krosno and Skyba) were accreted and started to be exhumed for some (see 6.2.); The geodynamic context of this orogen - 620 may explain the observed discrepancy.
 In the Carpathians, the main driver of convergence is the retreat of the subduction zone linked to slab roll-back in the latest stages (Royden and Karner, 1984; Royden, 1993; Wortel and Spakman, 2000; Koněcný et al., 2002).
-Within this context, orogenie buildingorogeny is ruledgoverned by the dynamics of the slab and, - therefore, we infer that dynamic equilibrium of the orogenic wedge could have been impeded by the competition between the accretion of material and the retreat of the orogenic front due to slab roll-back, allowing no time for topography building, thermal re-equilibration or internal deformation.
+Within this context, orogenic buildingorogeny is ruledgoverned by the dynamics of the slab and, therefore, we infer that dynamic equilibrium of the orogenic wedge could have been impeded by the competition between the accretion of material and the retreat of the orogenic front due to slab roll-back, allowing no time for topography building, - 625 thermal re-equilibration or internal deformation.
 In conclusion, the Ukrainian Carpathians record the competition of orogenic wedge growth and subduction retreat by slab roll-back.

-625 6.4 Sediment provenance from ZHe ages
+6.4 Sediment provenance from ZHe ages